 As PetMD says, “a human cold can only affect humans.
 It cannot be transmitted to animals.”

 Since you can’t give them your germs, that means you’re free to accept all the doggie kisses and cuddles – because, let’s be honest, they really do make you feel better.
-I’ll argue with any doctor who suggests doggie love isn’t a real cure, besides antibiotics.

 While we can’t pass our germs onto our precious pups, that doesn’t mean that dogs are exempt from getting a cold or the flu themselves.
 In fact, according to PetMD, “While there are differences in the types of viruses that infect humans versus dogs, the symptoms are basically the same: sneezing, coughing, runny or stuffy nose, watery eyes.”